MiguelCastillo/bit-imports/example/README.md

 > This is a sample page to illustrate how to use bit imports as yor module loader.

-The full sample page is written using ES6 features by leveraging [babeljs](https://babeljs.io/).
+A running version of this sample page is available [here](https://miguelcastillo.github.io/bit-imports/example/).
+It is entirely written leveraing ES2015 features and transpiled with [babeljs](https://babeljs.io/) in the browser.

 ## [index.html](index.html)